AdaCore/gnatstudio/docs/users_guide/editing.rst

   an identifier.
 It has to be an identifier declared either in the current file (and accessible from the cursor location) or in one of the packages of the project loaded.
-Move the cursor right after the last character of the incomplete identifier and hit the completion key (which is :kbd:`ctrl+space` by default).
+Move the cursor right after the last character of the incomplete identifier and hit the completion key (which is :kbd:`control-space` by default).
 GPS will open a popup displaying all the known identifiers beginning with the prefix you typed.
 You can then browse among the various proposals by clicking on the  :kbd:`up` and :kbd:`down` keys, or using the